 The in-display fingerprint sensor on the OnePlus 8 Pro is also clearly better than what Samsung is offering.
 Samsung is the only major player to use an ultrasonic module from Qualcomm, with the rest of the field using an optical solution.
 Samsung's ultrasonic reader takes longer and isn't as reliable.

 OnePlus has a much better camera this time, but it still isn't quite as good as the S20+.

-That said, the S20+ isn't without its wins.
+The Galaxy S20+ wins out in other areas as well.
 The phone works on all 5G bands on all U.S. carriers, while OnePlus' option is limited to T-Mobile and Sprint.
 OnePlus is selling a Verizon version of the OnePlus 8 that has mmWave, but the unlocked OnePlus 8 Pro will not work on the carrier.
-The same goes for AT&T; although the OnePlus 8 Pro has the requisite 5G bands, it hasn't been tested on the carrier, and as a result, you'll only see 4G connectivity.
+The same goes for AT&T. Although the OnePlus 8 Pro has the requisite 5G bands, it hasn't been tested on the carrier, and as a result, you'll only see 4G connectivity.